Jordan Henderson: Personal life

 Henderson is a Sunderland fan and attended the 2014 League Cup final with the Sunderland fans, while being a player at Liverpool.
 On the same day as being named Liverpool captain, it was announced he would also be featuring alongside Lionel Messi on the cover of the UK edition of FIFA 16.

 Henderson and his wife Rebecca Burnett have three children.
-His father Brian, a former policeman and amateur footballer, survived oral cancer during Henderson's early Liverpool career and was able to attend the 2019 Champions League final in Madrid.
+His father Brian, a former policeman and amateur footballer, survived oral cancer during Henderson's early Liverpool career and was later able to attend the 2019 Champions League final in Madrid.

-In December 2020, Henderson responded on Twitter to a fan who said that the club had helped deal with his sexual orientation during his teenage years and early adulthood.
-Henderson stated that if by wearing rainbow laces as Premier League captains helped at least one person, it was progress.
-He further stated that "everyone is welcome at Liverpool Football Club", sparking positive reactions from fans and LGBT organisations.
+In December 2020, Henderson responded to a fan on Twitter (now X) who said that the club had helped deal with his sexual orientation during his teenage years and early adulthood, stating that if wearing the Rainbow Laces armband as Premier League captain helped at least one person, it was progress.
+He further stated that "everyone is welcome at Liverpool Football Club", evoking positive reactions from fans and LGBT organisations.
 Kop Outs, the official LGBT Liverpool supporters group, said of Henderson's response as "an immensely important moment which touched a chord with all Reds fans".

-During the COVID-19 pandemic in the United Kingdom, Henderson, as captain of Liverpool, contacted fellow Premier League captains to organise a COVID-19 fund that would raise millions of pounds for the NHS.
+During the COVID-19 pandemic in the United Kingdom, Henderson, as captain of Liverpool, contacted fellow Premier League captains to organise a COVID-19 fund that would raise millions of pounds for the National Health Service (NHS).
 His idea was for Premier League footballers to contribute to a fund for frontline NHS workers.

 Henderson was appointed a Member of the Order of the British Empire (MBE) in the 2021 Birthday Honours for "services to Football and to Charity particularly during the Covid-19 Pandemic".

 His autobiography, Jordan Henderson: The Autobiography, was released in October 2022.